Long Story Short

 How to Feed Your Cat Rice?

 Caution ⚠️Some cats may be allergic to rice, so watch out for any signs of an allergic reaction, such as sneezing, itchy skin, or diarrhea.
-If your cat does have a reaction to rice, you should stop feeding it to them and consult your veterinarian.

 How Often Can I Give My Cat Rice?